Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 In its most basic state, gaining weight is simply a matter of eating more food and consuming more energy than we need.

 However, there is a right way and a wrong way to achieve this.
-Gorging on pizza and fried chicken may support weight gain, but it does not aid our overall health.
+Gorging on fried chicken may support weight gain, but it does not aid our overall health.

-This article provides a list of 20 of the highest-calorie foods in the world, and they all contain beneficial nutrients and support sensible weight gain.
+This article provides a list of 20 high-calorie foods, and they all contain beneficial nutrients too.

 1) Cheddar Cheese